tasitlabs/tasit-apps/README.md

 ##### Review the code

 [Here's the code](./demo) for the demo app.
 For now the [Decentraland by Tasit](./decentraland) app is temporarily also serving as the "demo" app.
-Soon we'll duplicate the minimal set of features from this app over in the `demo` dir and extract the generic parts into the `shared` dir and import them in this app.
+Soon we'll duplicate the minimal set of features from this app over in the `demo` dir and extract the generic parts into the `shared` dir and import them in each app.

 ##### Features